- Types of Intermittent Fasting

 Other types of intermittent fasting include:

-- Choosing a couple days to fast each week, such as fasting for 24 hours on Monday and Wednesday.
+- Choosing a couple of days to fast each week, such as fasting for 24 hours on Monday and Wednesday.

 - Fat fasting, which means eating only fats for a few days to induce ketosis.
 This is common with those following the ketogenic diet.
 Although you’re still eating food during this time, it can be considered an intermittent form of fasting because you’re “fasting” your body of glucose through the very high fat intake.